aika-salinas/WD-Car-Company-Salinas/readme.md

 <!-- The following are just sample -->
 Description of the project in details.

-Guiding Question:
-- What is the project
-- Whats the purpose
-- What are key components
+This project aims to create a website dedicating to vintage cars.

+- The project is about a online store website dedicated to classic cars.
+- The purpose of this website is to create a website that markets retro cars of different brands.
-- What technology used and how it is used
+- The technology used for this project is HTML and CSS.

 ### Key Components
 <!-- TODO: List of Key Components -->